 The MCH Navigator is pioneering a series of microlearning activities for the busy public health professional and student:

-New!
-Building on the momentum of 5-Minute MCH, staff will launch a program in 2017 that focuses on the Core Competencies for Public Health Professionals and topic areas in Health Transformation.
+Continue learning here.
+Building on the momentum of 5-Minute MCH, this learning program focuses on the Core Competencies for Public Health Professionals and topic areas in Health Transformation.
 Public Health Pronto will tap this broader set of competencies through the lens of MCH and will follow the successful format of the 5-Minute MCH program’s monthly schedule.

 1 Wikipedia.
 Microlearning Entry.
 Accessed July 19, 2016.